 In a time of uncertain federal requirements and shifting leadership, it can be tough to know all the answers.
 When it comes to communicating with parents and families, including those who speak a language other than English, the first step is to lay the foundation of a strong communication system.
 As new federal regulations become more clear in the forthcoming school year, now may be the best time to investigate a comprehensive parent communication partner to help you achieve compliance consistently and with confidence.

-Learn more about how TransACT can help your school district prepare for ESSA.
+Learn more about how TransACT can help your school district prepare for ESSA by downloading our ebook.